ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_on_gadi/model_evaluation_on_gadi_metplus.md

 # `METplus` on Gadi at NCI

+[METplus](https://dtcenter.org/community-code/metplus) is the enhanced Model Evaluation Tools (METplus) verification system.

 ???+ int "ACCESS-NRI is actively supporting METplus on Gadi"

-[METplus](https://dtcenter.org/community-code/metplus) is the enhanced Model Evaluation Tools (METplus) verification system.
-For the detailed documentation of METplus, please visit

-For detailed information, tutorials and more, please go to the
+For detailed information, tutorials and more of [METplus](https://metplus.readthedocs.io/en/latest/index.html), please go to the
  <div class="card-container">
      <a href="https://metplus.readthedocs.io/en/latest/index.html" class="aspect1to2-card default-text-color">
          <div class="squared-card-image-container">